About LoadTakedown

 Extract geometry from PDFs to instantly identify walls and structural lines

-Sketch and edit walls and floor areas directly on the drawing
+Sketch and edit walls, floors, columns, and beams directly on the drawing

 Visually verify support conditions using colour-coded tributary regions